 A domain containing a keyword doesn’t encourage you to rank any higher, but having a keyword in your domain name may influence a person to click.

 3 – Domain History

-If the domain has been in problem with Google in the past through link spam or bad neighbourhoods, it will be challenging to rank.
+If the domain has been in a problem with Google in the past through link spam or bad neighborhoods, it will be challenging to rank.

 4 – Domain Age